NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 • Provides zero breed-specific physiological adjustments

-• Result: An average error of ±23% for toy and giant breeds
+• Result: Can be off for toy and giant breeds

 AI-Powered Tools